The Growth & Development of Women’s Cycling

 We want to continue our drive to truly recognise the position that women ought to be given within cycling and cycle sport generally – equal status in all areas, and an acceptance of the differences.
 For example, we are built differently… in case you hadn’t noticed;) !
 Shrinking a men’s cycling jersey just won’t do, I’m afraid.
 We need to be properly fitted to form, and with our own feminine style too.
 Women’s cycling clubs are one of the fastest developing areas within the cycle industry.
 Failing to recognise the growth and potential of women’s cycling development is a failure to place your own cycling brand in the best position to maximise growth in the changing global cycling community.
 Yes, women are finally a central part of the global cycling scene, and women’s cycling blogs are taking hold, as online portals for the very best information for women in cycling.

-As a website that has consistently championed and promoted women’s cycling blogs, and led the way in bringing women’s cycle clothing to the fore, the team here at Pedalnorth wanted to create a specific arena within our website, where we could showcase some of the best women’s cycling blogs in the world, and bring you some of the best women’s cycling lifestyle tips and blogs too.
+Writers and content creators such as Nadezhda and Fatima have led the way globally in promoting women’s cycling, by showing the strength and spirit of women as atheletes.
+As a website that has consistently championed and promoted women’s cycling blogs, and led the way in bringing women’s cycle clothing to the fore, Nadezhda and the team here at Pedalnorth wanted to create a specific arena within our website, where we could continue to showcase some of the best women’s cycling blogs in the world, by the world’s best writers about women’s cycling, and bring you some of the best cycling lifestyle tips and blogs online.

 Nadezhda